INLA-RF: A Hybrid Modeling Strategy for Spatio-Temporal Environmental Data: Methodology

-where $T$ is the transpose operator.
-Moreover, $\mathbf{z}(\mathbf s_i,t) = \left(z_1(\mathbf s_i,t),\ldots, z_P(\mathbf s_i,t)\right)^T$ represents the location-time specific $P$-dimensional covariate vector.
+where $\top$ is the transpose operator.
+Moreover, $\mathbf{z}(\mathbf s_i,t) = \left(z_1(\mathbf s_i,t),\ldots, z_P(\mathbf s_i,t)\right)^\top$ represents the location-time specific $P$-dimensional covariate vector.

-We assume that the data are a function of the so-called large-scale component (LS), depending on the covariates, and a random effects (REs) term that includes spatial and temporal dependence, plus the measurement noise:
+We assume that the data are a function of the so-called large-scale component (LS), driven by covariates, and a random effects (RE) term that captures residual structure, including spatial and temporal dependence and measurement noise: